jek-bao-choo/aws-eks-splunk-o11y-workshop/README.md

 # 12 Steps

 ## Recommendation
-You are recommended to use Firefox browser because you could easily copy and paste.
+Try using Firefox browser because you can copy and paste.

 ##  Step 1
 Go to AWS Event Engine at https://dashboard.eventengine.run/login